 Sacramento River at Freeport, Nutrient Concentrations, Loads, and Trends

 Modeled concentrations and loads for the Sacramento River at Freeport are shown in Figure 5.
-Flow-normalized nitrate concentrations and loads follow a similar pattern throughout the 1970-2019 period (figure 5A, and 5B). oncentrations and loads of nitrate increase in the earlier time period (1975 to 1983) followed by a slight decrease 1983.
+On these and other similar plots, average annual concentrations and annual loads from the model are shown as dots.
+The flow normalized concentration and load are shown as a continuous fitted line.
+Confidence intervals were calculated for the flow normalized trends.
+Flow-normalized nitrate concentrations and loads follow a similar pattern throughout the 1975-2019 period (figure 5A, and 5B).
+Flow-normalized concentrations and loads of nitrate increase in the earlier time period (1975 to 1983) followed by a slight decrease after 1983.
 Flow-normalized concentrations increased slightly in late 1980s and nitrate concentrations and loads reach their highest estimates in 1988 (0.15 mg-N/L, and 3.15 million kg-N/Year respectively).
 Flow-normalized concentrations declined in the early 1990s and remained stable throughout the mid-1990s and early 2000s and then decreased slightly during the 2013-2015 drought period.
-There is a weak “likely” increase in flow-normalized concentration (about 0.02 mg-N/L) and loads (about 0.48 million kg-N/Year) over the 1970-2019 period (Table 2).
+There is a weak “likely” increase in flow-normalized concentration (about 0.02 mg-N/L) and loads (about 0.48 million kg-N/Year) over the 1975-2019 period (Table 2).
 A Mann-Whitney-Wilcoxon Rank Sum test was used to compare flow-normalized nitrate concentrations between the early decade 1975-1985 and the recent decade 2009-2019 on a monthly time scale (figure 6A).
-In the early decade nitrate concentrations were highest in the winter months compared to the spring summer and fall.
-In contrast in the recent decade, nitrate concentrations were low in the winter and increased during the summer reaching its highest value in June.
-The median nitrate concentrations between the early and recent decade are significantly decreasing in the winter (October through March) and significantly increasing during the summer months (May through August; Figure 6C).
+In the early decade nitrate concentrations were highest in the fall to winter months compared to the spring and summer.
+In contrast in the recent decade, nitrate concentrations were lower in the winter and increased during the summer reaching the highest value in June.
+The median nitrate concentrations between the early and recent decade decrease in the winter (October through March) and increase during the summer months (May through August; Figure 6C).
 Median concentration difference between the early and recent decade are not significant in the months of April and September.
 This is shown in Figure 6C, where the vertical line crosses the 90% confidence for the median concentration difference between the two decades.

 Table 2.
 Trend direction and significance of trends for flow normalized concentration and load at all sites and for all constituents for their respective periods of record.
 [NO3 CONC nitrate concentration; NH4 CONC, ammonium concentration; OP CONC, orthophosphate concentration; TKN CONC, Kjeldahl nitrogen concentration; TP CONC, total phosphorus concentration.
 Cell colors as shown in Table 1.